MDSharma/Shiny-Futures-with-RaspberryPi-OS/README.md

 Yes, your Raspberry Pi can easily serve as a Shiny Server for you.
 You can host your own Shiny Apps, with complete control on your environment!
 The following scripts should allow you to do it easily.

+### Notes to self:
-Note to self: While your Raspberry Pi will be operating as a server, please remember that it is a small sized server - please manage your expectations along the lines of the hardware configuration of your Pi.
+While your Raspberry Pi will be operating as a server, please remember that it is a small sized server - please manage your expectations along the lines of the hardware configuration of your Pi.
 If in dobut, give us a shout.

+If you are wondering.. why host my apps on a Pi? and why not continue on shinyapps.io?.. the answer is quite simple, if you want to gain some basic web development / web engineering skills and enjoy having full control of the server, then it's quite straightforward and rewarding to get started on a Pi.
+Conversely, if you just want ease of use, then head straight onto https://www.shinyapps.io/.

 ## Contents
 - [Warnings](#Warnings)